ISO 45001 Description

-The very first standard of its kind, ISO 45001 envelopes decades of health and safety regulations and best practices into the familiar and proven-effective format of the ISO standard for management and improvements.
-Adopting the risk-based approach from ISO and drawing requirements from the former benchmark, OHSAS 18001, the program follows previously set benchmarks of the International Labor Organization (ILO) while creating an effective path to continual health and safety awareness and improvement.
+The very first standard of its kind, ISO 45001 covers decades of health and safety regulations and best practices into the familiar and effective format of the ISO standard for management and improvements.

-All organizations, regardless of size or industry, should make their team’s health, safety, and general well-being a priority.
-Through ISO 45001, worker productivity and morale is escalated through focus on industry-best health and safety practices.
+Every organization, regardless of its size or industry, should prioritize the health, safety, and overall well-being of its employees.
+ISO 45001 serves as a framework enabling organizations to enhance worker productivity and morale by emphasizing industry-leading health and safety practices.

-ISO 45001 certificaton focuses on the interactions of a business environment and the hazards faced by employees and customers.
-A process-based approach, the standard examines the risk and opportunity of the day-to-day workings of the organization and helps to build a culture that is focused on integrating health and safety practices at all levels of the organization and in all ways.
+ISO 45001 standards center on understanding the interplay between a business environment and the potential hazards encountered by both employees and customers.
+Through a process-based approach, the standard meticulously assesses the risks and opportunities inherent in the organization’s daily operations.
+This methodology fosters a culture dedicated to seamlessly integrating health and safety practices at every level of the organization and in all aspects of its operations.

-Sharing the high-level structure of the original quality standard, ISO 45001 uses the same language and core text, providing an easy-to-understand framework that is familiar to many organizational leaders.
-Prescriptive in nature, it requires introspection and evaluation of where the company currently stands in regard to its safety practices and challenges the organization to embrace the standard as part of their culture, integrating the new processes and policies into their workflow.
+Sharing the high-level structure of ISO 9001 Requirements, ISO 45001 uses the same language and core text, providing an easy-to-understand framework that is familiar to many organizational leaders.
+Prescriptive in nature, it requires introspection and evaluation of where the company currently stands regarding its safety practices.
+In addition to this, it challenges the organization to embrace the standard as part of their culture, integrating the new processes and policies into their workflow.

-Whether integrating into an existing ISO management system or using 45001 for stand-alone excellence, the PDCA cycle lays out the framework for simple and straight-forward improvement to minimize risk.
+Whether integrating into an existing ISO management system or using ISO45001 for stand-alone excellence, the PDCA cycle lays out the framework for a simple and straightforward improvement to minimize risk.

 ISO 45001 follows the same general clause structure as the original standard: